davegallant/nix-config/README.md

 Recipes are stored in a justfile. [just](https://github.com/casey/just) is required.

-To run a nixos rebuild:
+To run a NixOS rebuild:

 ```sh
 just build-linux
 ```

-To run a darwin rebuild:
+To run a macOS rebuild:

 ```sh
 just build-mac